al-ce/karaml/README.md

 # JSON integration
 json:
   - {
-      description: 'Right Shift to ) if tapped, Shift if held',
+      description: "Right Shift to ) if tapped, Shift if held",
       from: { key_code: right_shift },
       to: { key_code: right_shift, lazy: true },
       to_if_alone: { key_code: 9, modifiers: [shift] },
       type: basic,
     }
 ```

 ## ✨ Features